Create or Configure an Availability Group Listener (SQL Server)

 To create the first availability group listener of an availability group, we strongly recommend that you SQL Server Management Studio, Transact-SQL, or SQL Server PowerShell.
 Avoid creating a listener directly in the WSFC cluster except when necessary, for example, to create an additional listener.

 To create or configure an availability group listener, using:

 To determine whether a listener already exists for the availability group

-If a listener already exists and you want to create an additional listener, see , later in this topic.
+If a listener already exists and you want to create an additional listener, see To Create An Additional Listener for an Availability Group (Optional), later in this topic.

 You can create only one listener per availability group through SQL Server.
 Typically, each availability group requires only one listener.
 However, some customer scenarios require multiple listeners for one availability group.
 After creating a listener through SQL Server, you can use Windows PowerShell for failover clusters or the WSFC Failover Cluster Manager to create additional listeners.
-For more information, see , later in this topic.
+For more information, see To Create An Additional Listener for an Availability Group (Optional), later in this topic.